A quick and easy cinnamon apple crumble recipe made with tart Bramley apples and a buttery sweet flapjack style oat topping.

 - Add half a teaspoon of ground ginger to the apple filling for warmth and spice.

-- Make slow cooker apple crumble in your crock pot!
+- Make slow cooker apple crumble in your crock pot or air fryer apple crumble in your air fryer!

 🥡 Storage

-Reheat: Reheat in the microwave until hot.
-Crumble can be eaten at room temperature too.
+Reheat - Reheat in the microwave until hot.
+Fruit crumbles can be eaten at room temperature too.

-Freeze: The cinnamon apple crumble can also be frozen for up to 3 months.
+Freeze - The crumble can also be frozen for up to 3 months.
 Allow the crumble to cool then wrap in foil and place in your freezer.
-Defrost the crumble in the fridge overnight, before reheating in the oven for 20 minutes.
+Defrost the crumble in the fridge overnight, before reheating it in the oven for 20 minutes.

 ❓ FAQs

-I would advise peeling the apples, especially if you are using cooking apples like Bramleys.
-They tend to have thicker tougher skin than ordinary eating apples.
+I recommend peeling the apples, especially if you're using cooking varieties like Bramleys, which have thicker, tougher skins than regular eating apples.

-Absolutely you can!
-Apple crumble is easy to prepare ahead of time.
-Assemble it in your pie dish, cover in foil, and refrigerate for up to 2 days before baking.
+Apple crumble is easy to make ahead.
+Simply assemble it in your pie dish, cover with foil, and refrigerate for up to 2 days before baking.

 Don't forget to subscribe to the newsletter to stay up to date with what's cooking in the Effortless Foodie kitchen!
 You can also follow me on Facebook, Twitter, and Instagram too!